 - a.
 The Charter Academy will occupy designated space on the Colleges' Campuses.
 Students of the Charter Academy will attend classes both within the designated Charter Academy space as well as in other College spaces when they are integrated into regular College classes.

 - b.
 Costs to maintain the space used by Charter Academy students will be allocated annually to the College's General Fund and may include any of the following costs:

 - i.
 Facilities rental

 - ii.
 Maintenance Costs

 - iii.
 Custodial Costs

 - iv.
 Utility Costs

 - v.
 Insurance Costs

 - vi.
 Security Costs

 - c.
 Costs charged to the Charter Academy will depend on what the Academy can afford.
 Facility and operational costs are significant.
 It may be in the College and the Academy's best interest to have the College's General Fund absorb costs in leaner Charter Academy fiscal years.
+The

-The College President will recommend these financial decisions and will be brought to both the Charter Academy Board and the College District Board of Trustees for review and approval.
+College President will recommend these financial decisions and will be brought to both the Charter Academy Board and the College District Board of Trustees for review and approval.

 VIII.
-Asset Capitalization
+Asset Acquisition and Capitalization

 In accordance with FS 1001.64 (4)(b), the College has adopted a Property and Equipment Policy and Record and Inventory of Property Procedure (Policy 6Hx20 - 1.019 Property and Equipment: Procedure 117 - Record and Inventory of Property).
 The Charter Academy will capitalize bulk equipment and furniture purchases of similar items that are material to the Charter School, not inclusive of College assets.
+Internal funds transferred from the College to the Charter Academy will be used to acquire assets not otherwise funded through grants.